 Internationally recognized Gordon Huether is a man on a mission both artistically and politically.
 This long time Napa artist maintains a gallery downtown which contains both his artwork as well as rotating guest pieces.
 Gordon has been commissioned to create large public works of art worldwide.
 His 15,000 square foot working studio is about 10 minutes from downtown (open to the public M-F).
 Gordon is also a member of the Napa Planning Commission helping contribute his “eye for aesthetics” and design to Napa’s redevelopment.

-Gordon is currently building a Napa 9/11 Memorial – he took a trip to New York to pick out steel beams from the World Trade Center to use in the memorial.
+Gordon has finished creating a Napa 9/11 Memorial – he took a trip to New York to pick out steel beams from the World Trade Center to use in the memorial.
 He was given a choice of steel to select from – and immediately told them he would take them all!
 Visit: www.napa911memorial.org and his gallery: www.gordonhuether.com

 The Napa Art Walk is a collection of public pieces of art that are placed in select locations in downtown – focusing along First and Main Streets.
 The works are on display for a full calendar year and are open to public voting (a prize given to the winner).